 Mariah R. Pokorny

-State Registrar and Director of Office of Vital Records, South Dakota Department of Health
+Director of Accreditation and Reporting, South Dakota Department of Health

 David has 36 years of experience in public health.
 Currently, he serves as the Campus Public Health Response Team Director at the University of California Irvine (UCI) and as the MPH Program and Practice Director for the UCI Program in Public Health.

 David previously served in a number of roles with the Orange County Health Care Agency (HCA) including Deputy Agency Director/Director of Public Health Services, Public Health Chief of Operations, and Division Manager for Disease Control and Epidemiology.
 In these roles he led public health programs serving a population of more than 3 million, and successfully guided the department through the public health department accreditation process.
 Prior to joining HCA, David held various senior public health positions including an appointment by Governor Gray Davis as Chief Deputy Director for the California Department of Health Services and Preventive Health Bureau Manager and AIDS Program Manager for the City of Long Beach Department of Health and Human Services.
 David began his career as an HIV/AIDS health educator with UCI.

 David had served as President and Executive Committee member of the County Health Executives Association of California (CHEAC), a statewide organization of county and city health directors and currently serves as a site visitor and Evaluation and Quality Improvement Committee Member for the Public Health Accreditation Board.

 Mr. Souleles holds a master’s degree in public health from the University of California, Los Angeles and an undergraduate degree in psychology from University of California, Irvine.